DigitalState/Platform/sdk/documentation/lab/index.md

 ...
 </pre>

-**Note:** All file and folder paths are based on the SDK container filesystem and not the local machine.
+**Note:** Ansible runs within the SDK container, meaning all file and folder path configurations are based on the SDK container filesystem and **not the local machine** filesystem.
+The SDK container mounts the ./resource directory from your local machine to /root/resource inside the container.

 Finally, you will find the list of each microservices.